 What a holy picture this paints, at least on the surface.
 But friends, all the underlying poison of our distorted motives destroys anything genuine.
 Being submissive then is a caricature of what real love looks like.

 In the second category is the pseudo-solution of seeking power.
 Here we think that the answer to all our problems lies in having power and being independent.
 This may be our pervasive life solution, or this may only show up in certain areas of our lives.
 As with all pseudo-solutions, there will always be a mix.

 When the growing child adopts the power solution, it is with the intention of becoming untouchable.
 We believe the only way to stay safe is by becoming so strong and invulnerable that no one and nothing will be able to touch us.
 Then we cut off all our feelings.

-Our drive for power and aggressiveness might be mainly directed toward accomplishments, so we will always be competing and trying to one-up everyone.
+We might direct our drive for power and aggressiveness mainly toward accomplishments.
+So we will always be competing and trying to one-up everyone.
 We feel we are the exalted one and always want to maintain our special position.
 Losing any competition then is an injury to us and our private solution.
 It’s also possible that we’ll exhibit a more generalized, exalted attitude toward others.

 Either way, we’ll cultivate an artificial toughness that isn’t any more real than the artificial helplessness that the submissive type manufactures.
-The power type is just as dishonest and hypocritical, because in truth, everyone needs warmth and affection.
+The power type is just as dishonest and hypocritical.
+Because in truth, everyone needs warmth and affection.
 Without these, we suffer.
-So to be frozen in isolation and not admit the pain we cause ourselves is dishonest.
+So it’s dishonest to freeze ourselves into isolation and not admit the pain this causes us.

 The idealized self-image of the power type—the one who dons the Power Mask—demands standards of godlike power and independence.
 We think we must be completely self-sufficient without needing anyone, which is in contrast to what mere mortals require.
 We don’t see friendships or love or help as being important.